arongu321/arongu321/README.md

 </a>
 </div>

 I'm an aspiring software engineer looking for backend developer roles currently.

 I have previously worked as a Robotics Research Assistant(Software Engineering) at [DRDC](https://www.linkedin.com/company/drdc/posts/?feedView=all), Research Assistant(Software Engineering) for [ADAMS Lab](https://www.adams-lab.ca/) at the University of Alberta, and as a Teaching Assistant in Database Management Systems at the University of Alberta.

-I was also part of a ground breaking startup project called [YOLO Brawlers](https://github.com/yolo-brawlers/yolo-brawlers) that allows humans to translate their movements into robot fighting actions using computer vision, ESP32 microcontrollers, servo motors, and custom hydraulic controlled robots!
+I was part of a ground breaking startup project called [YOLO Brawlers](https://github.com/yolo-brawlers/yolo-brawlers) that won 1st Place in HackED 2025 allowing humans to translate their movements into robot fighting actions using computer vision, ESP32 microcontrollers, servo motors, and custom hydraulic controlled robots!

 ---